Stryker Co. (NYSE:SYK) Shares Sold by State of Alaska Department of Revenue

-State of Alaska Department of Revenue decreased its stake in Stryker Co.
-(NYSE:SYK – Free Report) by 3.7% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 44,018 shares of the medical technology company’s stock after selling 1,705 shares during the period.
-State of Alaska Department of Revenue’s holdings in Stryker were worth $12,028,000 at the end of the most recent reporting period.
+State of Alaska Department of Revenue lowered its holdings in shares of Stryker Co.
+(NYSE:SYK – Free Report) by 3.7% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 44,018 shares of the medical technology company’s stock after selling 1,705 shares during the period.
+State of Alaska Department of Revenue’s holdings in Stryker were worth $12,028,000 as of its most recent SEC filing.

-Several other large investors have also modified their holdings of the stock.
-Bank Julius Baer & Co.
+A number of other large investors have also recently bought and sold shares of the business.
+BlackRock Inc. boosted its stake in Stryker by 4.8% during the 2nd quarter.
+BlackRock Inc. now owns 25,862,485 shares of the medical technology company’s stock worth $7,890,386,000 after purchasing an additional 1,188,957 shares during the period.
+State Street Corp boosted its stake in Stryker by 2.4% during the 2nd quarter.
+State Street Corp now owns 14,393,817 shares of the medical technology company’s stock worth $4,402,083,000 after purchasing an additional 340,114 shares during the period.
+Geode Capital Management LLC boosted its stake in Stryker by 3.0% during the 2nd quarter.
+Geode Capital Management LLC now owns 6,135,106 shares of the medical technology company’s stock worth $1,865,989,000 after purchasing an additional 181,068 shares during the period.
+Morgan Stanley boosted its stake in Stryker by 21.7% during the 4th quarter.
+Morgan Stanley now owns 5,978,782 shares of the medical technology company’s stock worth $1,461,753,000 after purchasing an additional 1,066,751 shares during the period.
+Finally, Bank Julius Baer & Co.
 Ltd Zurich boosted its stake in Stryker by 95,685.2% during the 2nd quarter.
 Bank Julius Baer & Co.
 Ltd Zurich now owns 4,942,516 shares of the medical technology company’s stock worth $1,507,912,000 after purchasing an additional 4,937,356 shares during the period.
-Norges Bank acquired a new stake in Stryker during the 4th quarter worth $776,333,000.
-Moneta Group Investment Advisors LLC boosted its stake in Stryker by 109,726.8% during the 4th quarter.
-Moneta Group Investment Advisors LLC now owns 3,139,948 shares of the medical technology company’s stock worth $767,686,000 after purchasing an additional 3,137,089 shares during the period.
-Ontario Teachers Pension Plan Board boosted its stake in Stryker by 87,902.2% during the 1st quarter.
-Ontario Teachers Pension Plan Board now owns 2,077,732 shares of the medical technology company’s stock worth $555,482,000 after purchasing an additional 2,075,371 shares during the period.
-Finally, T. Rowe Price Investment Management Inc. acquired a new stake in Stryker during the 4th quarter worth $312,539,000.
 Institutional investors and hedge funds own 76.24% of the company’s stock.

 Stryker Stock Performance